borntofrappe/game-development/02 Breakout/Breakout 12/README.md

 end
 ```

-To detect a high score, I decided to define a variable for the index, and use a controlled value of `-1`.
+To find if the number of points ranks up to a high score, I decided to define a variable for the index, and use a controlled value of `-1`.

 ```lua
 function GameoverState:enter(params)